earnestt1234/FED3_Viz/Manual_INPROGRESS.md

 <p align="center">
 	<img src="img/examples/ipi.png" width="500">
 </p>
 The Interpellet Interval Plot is a histogram where the values counted are the time between each pellet retrieval event.
-This plot can give you a sense of how the mouse feeds or earns pellets, and it show changes in meal or eating frequencies
+This plot can give you a sense of how the mouse feeds or earns pellets, and it show changes in meal or eating frequencies.

+This plot is a fairly unaltered use of `seaborn.distplot`.